evelant/synchrotron/README.md

 3. **Action-Based**: All data changes occur through deterministic actions that can be recorded and replayed in the same order

 4. **Patch Tracking**: Captures patches for server state advancement and divergence detection, not as the primary synchronization mechanism.
 Advancing state only through patches can result in "valid" states that are semantically invalid for the application because they're not aware of business logic rules.
+This is a core problem with traditional CRDTs which this project aims to solve.

-5. **Conflict Resolution**: When conflicts occur, rolls back to common ancestor database state and replays actions in global order, letting your normal business logic handle invariants
+5. **Conflict Resolution**: When conflicts occur, rolls back to common ancestor database state and replays actions in global order, letting your normal business logic handle invariants.
+Preserves user intention to the maximum extent possible.

 ## Capabilities